EOSIO/Documentation/TechnicalWhitePaper.md

 ## Low Latency

-A good user experience demands reliable feedback with delay of no more than a few seconds.
+A good user experience demands reliable feedback with a delay of no more than a few seconds.
 Longer delays frustrate users and make applications built on a blockchain less competitive with existing non-blockchain alternatives.

 ## Sequential Performance